01 of 08

 Once you have the glasses, you will want to know how to properly prepare them for your cocktails.

-- How to Chill a Glass - Every cold drink should go into a cold glass.
-It's that simple and taking the time for this simple step is one of the tricks to getting your cocktails to taste like a pro's.
+- How to Chill a Glass: Every cold drink should go into a cold glass.
+Taking the time for this simple step is one of the tricks to getting your cocktails to taste like a pro's.

 The Guide to Great Garnishes